huseyin4334/sqlserver-practice/database-engineering/acid/ACID.md

 > It will be ok.
 > But when you use serializable isolation level, just 1 transaction can change the same table.
 > Other transactions have to begin after the first transaction is committed.

+> Critical Note: With transaction 1 as READ COMMITTED, you can update a row in transaction 2 after you selected it in transaction 1.
+> With transaction 1 as REPEATABLE READ, you cannot update a row in transaction 2 after you selected it in transaction 1.
+> Then, we prevent lost updates with REPEATABLE READ isolation level with locked the row.
+> But with transaction 1 as SERIALIZABLE, you cannot update a row in transaction 2 after you selected table in transaction 1.
+> Then, we prevent lost updates with SERIALIZABLE isolation level with locked the table.

 ![isolations](/../sources/isolations.png)